huayeyu0417-boop/LGVI/README.md

-**TL;DR**
-Efficiently calculate **Greenview / Buildview / Blueview** proportions by casting radial lines from observer points, intersecting with urban features, and projecting results onto a 1D coverage array.
+## Efficiently calculate **Greenview / Buildview / Blueview** proportions by casting radial lines from observer points, intersecting with urban features, and projecting results onto a 1D coverage array.

 ---